Jahia/springmvc-example/README.md

 This is all that is needed for Spring to recognize this class as a Spring MVC controller.
 Now let’s look at a method and its annotations:

-    @RequestMapping(method= RequestMethod.GET,value="/hello",headers="Accept=application/xml, application/json")
+    @RequestMapping(method= RequestMethod.GET,value="/hello",produces=MediaType.TEXT_PLAIN_VALUE)
     public @ResponseBody String getHello() {
         return "Hello World !";
     }

 Despite the simple Java code, the annotations are almost longer than the code itself.
-However they do a great deal for you such as mapping the method to the /hello URL path (paths are relative to the main Spring servlet, which in Jahia is mapped at /cms, so the full path to the method will be /cms/hello), specifying to which accept headers of type XML and JSON the method will respond, and providing a response body in the corresponding format.
-The latter is a very powerful feature, since it means that you don’t have to bother with the output format at all, Spring will automatically serialize the result of the method into the format depending on what the incoming HTTP request Accept header has specified.
+However they do a great deal for you such as mapping the method to the /hello URL path (paths are relative to the main Spring servlet, which in Jahia is mapped at /cms, so the full path to the method will be /cms/hello), specifying the output format.
+The latter is a very powerful feature, since it means that you don’t have to bother with the output format at all.

 So in the above example, by accessing the following URL http://localhost:8080/cms/hello, you will get an answer that looks like this :